 Drunk driving accidents are serious and unfortunate encounters that impact the entire family.
 These devastating accidents take far too many lives each year and injure many others.
 Our attorneys want to help you and your loved ones rebuild your lives again after tragedy strikes.
 When a tragic accident happens, you need to speak with an experienced car accident lawyer at Colombo Law to ensure you obtain the relief you deserve.

 Our attorneys are personal injury litigators in West Virginia.
-We handle cases in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+We handle cases in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.